yWorks/yfiles-asp.net-blazor/README.md

 </Router>
 ```

-The result shpuld look as follows:
+The result should look as follows:

 ![First Graph](img/FirstGraph.png)